mikaelpatel/Arduino-Scheduler/README.md

 # Arduino-Scheduler

-This library implements an extended sub-set of Arduino Scheduler class.
+This library implements an extended sub-set of the Arduino Scheduler class.
 Multiple loop() functions, tasks, may be started and run in a collaborative multi-tasking style.
 The tasks are run until they call yield() or delay().
 The Arduino yield() function is replaced by an implementation in the library that allows context switching.

 Tasks should be viewed as static and continuous.
-This implementation does not allocated tasks on the heap.
+This implementation does not allocate tasks on the heap.
 They are allocated on the normal stack and linked into a cyclic run queue.
-One-shot tasks are not implemented.
+One-shot tasks are not supported.
 Instead the task start function is extended with a setup function reference.
-Tasks are started with
+Tasks are started with:

 ````
 Scheduler.start(taskSetup, taskLoop [,taskStackSize]).